MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 # PowerShell for Surface Hub (v1)

 > [!NOTE]
  >This page includes PowerShell scripts intended for the original Surface Hub (v1).
-For the latest account creation scripts for Surface Hub 2S, see [Create Surface Hub 2S device account](surface-hub-2s-account.md).
+For the latest account creation scripts for Surface Hub 2S, see [Create and test a device account](create-and-test-a-device-account-surface-hub.md).

 -   [PowerShell scripts for Surface Hub admins](#scripts-for-admins)
     -   [Create an on-premises account](#create-on-premises-ps-scripts)